ChloePrice/jinx/README.md

 Jinx is my personal computer assistant.
 The project is just starting but you might want to download and use some part of it.

-Here is the currently available module
+Here is the currently available modules

 ## Jinx rename
-Rename all files in fron specified directory to delete a given prefix.
+Delete a given prefix from all filenames in a given folder

 ## Jinx sounds
 Used in all the project, allow computer to play some of Jinx best sentences from League of Legends game.